GuapSwap/guapswap-ronin/README.md

 # guapswap
-GuapSwap CLI for the everyday Ergo miner.
+GuapSwap-Ronin CLI for the solo Ergo miner.

 ## KYA